 What is the best age to potty train a girl?

-The best age to potty train a girl is between 18 and 24 months, though some parents wait until after their little girl is 2.
+The best age to potty train a girl is around 24 months, though some parents wait until after their little girl turns 2.

 Starting after two can be more of a challenge, but if your little girl has already celebrated her second birthday, no need to fret.